brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 };
 ```

 These are even more unlikely to be actually useful code.
 In this example, `B` is neither convertible to `A` nor `int`, so neither of these functions is even invocable using normal member syntax.
-However, they're still static member functions, so `B::bar(42)` is a valid call.
+However, you could take a pointer to such functions and invoke them through that pointer.  `(&B::bar)(42)` is a valid, if weird, call.

 We think these declarations can best be left for compilers to warn about if they so choose, rather than coming up with a language rule to reject them.